 Many people want to start an e-commerce drop shipping store so they can work for themselves.
 Unfortunately, there are various products to buy online, which make it difficult for someone to pinpoint what to sell.

-My husband and I started our joint company together over ten years ago online.
+I helped my husband start an online business over ten years ago.
 We shipped smaller automotive parts we could buy in bulk.
 We drop shipped the larger items that were too heavy to reship at a reasonable price.

 Make Drop Shipping a Benefit